moontai0724/screeps/README.md

 Maintaining the docs will also become a more community-focused effort, which means you too, can take part in improving the docs for this starter kit.

 To visit the docs, [click here](https://screepers.gitbook.io/screeps-typescript-starter/).

-## Contributing

-Issues, Pull Requests, and contribution to the docs are welcome!
-See our [Contributing Guidelines](CONTRIBUTING.md) for more details.